gentoo/matrix/README.md

 ## Contributing

-Don't hesitate to create a PR for any other Matrix clients, servers and other services!
+Don't hesitate to create a MR for any other Matrix clients, servers and other services!

-You can report any ebuild issues or feature requests in the [issue tracker](https://github.com/puretryout/matrix-overlay/issues).
+You can report any ebuild issues or feature requests in the [issue tracker](https://gitlab.com/PureTryOut/matrix-overlay/issues).